Tropical Storm Olivia Drenches Hawaiian Islands

 — Governor David Ige (@GovHawaii) September 12, 2018

-Although Olivia is weakening as it nears the islands, sustained winds are creating heavy surf in the open ocean, and potentially damaging storm surge is expected along the state’s east coast.
-Strong rains preceding the storm have already caused some damage on Maui Wednesday; the Hana Highway was closed Wednesday morning due to a downed tree and a mudslide, in two different areas, KHON2 TV reports.
+Although Olivia is weakening as it nears the islands, sustained winds are creating heavy surf in the open ocean, and potentially damaging storm surge is expected along the state’s East Coast.
+Strong rains preceding the storm have already caused some damage on Maui Wednesday; the Hana Highway was closed Wednesday morning due to a downed tree and a mudslide in two different areas, KHON2 TV reports.

-The Hawaii Tribune-Herald reported early on Wednesday that Olivia had veered north, bearing down more on Maui than the Big Island.
+Hawaii Tribune-Herald reported early on Wednesday that Olivia had veered north, bearing down more on Maui than the Big Island.